stephenkyne/Musical-Structure-App-Udacity/README.md

 ## Known Issues ##
 - The code and methods used in this project are out of date.
 Below is a list of known issues.
 - The mp3 files are not the real songs files.
 This was done due to copyright issues.
+- A ListView is used instead of a RecycleView.

 ### Layouts ###
 The layouts used are the old method, LinearLayout instead of the newer constraintlayout.